Chakimondo/chakimondo-scraper/README.md

-# Kronodynamic Scraper
+# Chakimondo Scraper

-Web crawler to download training data to Kronodynamic Semantical Analysis system, a scraper to load basic static and dynamic text from websites.
+Web crawler to download training data to Chakimondo Semantical Analysis system, a scraper to load basic static and dynamic text from websites.

 Currently, this scraper focus on load plain text from body paragraphs, dumping only text encased by **p** html tags.